GalMunGral/replay/README.md

 ```js
 const Component = ({ ...args}, { ...vars }) => [/* Child Components */];
 ```
 Here, `{ ... args }` are the passed arguments, while `{ ...vars }` are **dynamically-scoped** free variables read from the context.
-Since JavaScript only supports lexical scope, the dynamic scope chains are simulated using prototype chains built on top of the above-mentioned virtual stack frames.
-And then these simulated dynamic variables
+Since JavaScript only supports static/lexical scope, dynamic scope chains are simulated using prototype chains built on top of the above-mentioned virtual stack frames.
+Finally these variables needs to be passed in explicitly as well.

 ## Example
 ```js